-The Cytopathology Fellowship was received an initial accreditation by the American Council for Graduate Medical Education (ACGME) on December 2, 1996.
-To date seventeen fellows have graduated from the fellowship with current fellow scheduled to graduate in June 2016.
+The Cytopathology Fellowship has received initial accreditation by the American Council for Graduate Medical Education (ACGME) on December 2, 1996.
+To date, seventeen fellows have graduated from the fellowship with current fellow scheduled to graduate in June 2016.

 The fellow participates in a diverse FNA biopsy service and is actively involved in providing on-site evaluation and superficial biopsies.
 There is a mixture of gynecological and non-gynecological cytopathology reflecting a large academic medical center practice.
 The application of routine and emerging ancillary testing is integrated into the practice.
 Dedicated time focused on laboratory management, specimen processing skills and research are provided.